greghuels/git-fury/README.md

 git fury desc a -D               # Delete description for branch (a)

 ## or with aliases set up
-git ds 'My Description'
+git ds 'My description'
 ```

 ## Tips

 - Add the `--dry-run` option on any `git fury` command to see which git command would be executed, but without actually executing it.
+This also works if aliases are set up.
-- It's useful to set a branch description to the URL of a Pull Request.
+- It's useful to set the branch description to a URL (e.g. a pull request, user story, bug ticket, etc).
 - Mac users using iTerm2 can open a branch description formatted as a URL using cmd+click.
 - Tired of typing `git`?
 Use bash aliases instead.